souktha/souktha.github.io/software/bblk-ir/index.rst

         [   40.990945] cir_probe: fck rate 48000000

 So far so good.
-My debugging messages indicate that I get the UART4 resource information correctly.To make sure I get what I think I really get is to add few extra debug code to actually read the AM3358 registers [1]_ to verify the setting.
+My debugging messages indicate that I get the UART4 resource information correctly.To make sure I get what I think I really get is to add few extra debug code to actually read the AM3358 registers [1]_ just to verify the setting.

 .. code-block::